JoeMaassen/NetworkSecurityProject/Docker-Testing/readme.md

 python3 IDS.py -m 500000 -t 200
 ```

-Results might be sammler than documentation.
+Results might be smaller than documentation.
 We know that the this data contains benign flows but the IDS assumes that everything is malicious for calculating the results so the results are aproximates.

 # Known issues and Solutions